benvaljean/benvaljean.github.io/_posts/2007-09-17-Database_Corruption_(Arcserve).markdown

 remaining steps.
 If the issue is not resolved, go to step 3, and then follow the remaining steps.

-:   3\. dbfix -a -L casdb;admin;secret astpsdat
+:   4\. dbfix -a -L casdb;admin;secret astpsdat

-Depending on the amount of corruption \... <not finished>
+Depending on the amount of corruption and the size of the database this usually takes 12 hours or even several days.
+If it is still running after 48 hours or if the above step fails the next step is to [reinitialise the database](Reinitialise_database_(Arcserve) "wikilink").